PaulOkwija/C_assignment_template/README.md

 - You are required to edit the file named "**hello.c**"
 - Edit the file to print out the statement:
 	- "**Hello, World!**"
 - Remember any slight difference in this statement will cause your code/assessment to fail.
-It should be exactly the same
+It should be exactly the same.
 - When you are finished with the assignment, push it back to the repository for grading.
-- Check github actions for your grading result
+- Check github actions for your grading result.